christi-liongson/covid_decarceration/README.md

 ### The question(s):
 Can we predict the death rate/rate of infection in the prison population without decarceration?
 Can we predict recidivism rates, with respect to violent crime, if people are de-carcerated?
 And what qualitative analysis can we contribute to this urgent conversation?

+#### Libraries:
+- numpy
+- pandas
+- chardet

+#### Modules:
+prison_conditions_wrangle.py: functions to clean and wrangle data from the UCLA
+    COVID in Prisons dataset and the Bureau of Justice Statistics

+build_prison_conditions_df.py: functions to build dataframes on prison capacity,
+    prison population numbers, COVID-19 related social distancing policies in prisons, and mitigation policies to address the adverse effects of isolation on prisoners.